EternalllZM/rtd-codz/docs/source/rules.rst

 - **Includes asking for glitches, or discussion of any exploiting.**

 Any cheating, glitching, or exploit discussion on the server is strictly not allowed.
-However, if it is related to a discussion in a discussion channel and the intent is not maliciously to inform or distribute, it may be allowed (at Moderator discretion).
+However, if it is discussion related and not malciously attempting to inform or distribute, it may be allowed (at Moderator discretion).

 .. note::
     :ref:`For example, you may discuss the Jet Gun knifing glitch or how to remove George Romero's lightning shock as legitimate strategies.
-    You may not, however, distribute how to godmode, noclip into out of map areas, etc.`
+    You may not, however, distribute how to godmode, unlock all, noclip into out of map areas, etc.`

 - **Selling or offering mod menus is an immediate permanent ban.**